-New Mobile Satellite Industry Association To Advance Global Connectivity For Direct-To-Device And Iot Services
+New Mobile Satellite Industry Association to Advance Global Connectivity for Direct-to-Device and IoT Services

-The Mobile Satellite Services Association (MSSA) has a vision of integrating terrestrial and non-terrestrial network (NTN) services to deliver scalable, sustainable, and affordable connectivity to any device, anytime, anywhere Enables over 100 MHz of standards-based, interoperable L- and S-band spectrum for D2D across multiple MSS networks globally

-SAN RAMON, Calif.–(BUSINESS WIRE)–#D2D -Viasat, Inc. (NASDAQ: VSAT), Terrestar Solutions , Ligado Networks , Omnispace and Al Yah Satellite Communications Company PJSC (Yahsat) today announced the Mobile Satellite Services Association (MSSA).
+(MENAFN- Hill & Knowlton) United Arab Emirates, Abu Dhabi – February 9, 2024 – Viasat, Inc. (NASDAQ: VSAT), Terrestar Solutions, Ligado Networks, Omnispace and Al Yah Satellite Communications Company PJSC (Yahsat), today announced the Mobile Satellite Services Association (MSSA).
 MSSA will bring significant scale and choice to promote and advance the emerging Direct-to-Device (D2D) ecosystem.

 MSSA seeks to develop a global ecosystem utilizing over 100 MHz of L- and S-band spectrum already allocated and licensed for mobile satellite services (MSS), which is well-suited for integration into a broad range of mobile devices.
 The non-profit industry association intends to align with 3rd Generation Partnership Project (3GPP) standards to extend terrestrial mobile coverage for both Mobile Network Operator (MNO) and Over-the-Top (OTT) internet services.